I enjoyed drinkable oatmeal during my trips to Bali.

 Make friends with influential, power-broker, like-minded bloggers through the comments field, to reap the greatest benefits through blog commenting.

-Comment – mindfully, making an impact – on these blogs:
+Comment – mindfully, making an impact on blogs.

 19. Maybe this Isn’t a Tip But…..